migliusss/Introduction_to_Java_Programming_12th_Edition/README.md

 # SOLUTIONS TO EXERCISES
 I am reading the book Introduction to Java Programming 12th Edition by Y. Daniel Liang to learn Java.
-After each chapter the book provides many exercises, that I am doing to learn programming and problem solving.
+After each chapter the book provides many exercises that I am doing to learn programming and problem solving.

 ⭐️ This repository contains my solutions to exercises.